 By the way, Colin Farrell stars in a movie, In Bruges (2008), which revolves around this city, and repeatedly calls it a “Fairy tale fucking town!”; you’ll know by the end of this article why.
-But before we tell you any more about this unrealistically beautiful European destination, here’s on my favourite Bruges Belgium images to give you an idea of what we’re talking about…
+But before we tell you any more about this unrealistically beautiful European destination, here’s one of my favourite Bruges images to give you an idea of what we’re talking about…

-There’s no way that picture didn’t fire up a compulsive yearning to explore Belgian delight.
-When you check that European holiday off your bucket list, make sure you add a pitstop in Bruges Belgium to the itinerary.
+There’s no way that picture didn’t fire up a compulsive yearning to explore the Belgian delight.
+When you check that European holiday off your bucket list, make sure you add a pitstop in Bruges, Belgium, to the itinerary.

-Here is our recommendation of Bruges Belgium things to do to make sure you soak up the experience in true earnest:
+Here is our recommendation of Bruges’ things to do to make sure you soak up the experience in true earnest: